ShangqinHao/shangqinhao.github.io/_pages/publications.md

 Published
 ======
-* Hao, Shangqin, et al. "Elasticity of akimotoite under the mantle conditions: Implications for multiple discontinuities and seismic anisotropies at the depth of∼ 600–750 km in subduction zones."
-Earth and Planetary Science Letters 528 (2019): 115830.
+* **Hao, S.**, Wang, W., Qian, W., & Wu, Z. (2019).
+Elasticity of akimotoite under the mantle conditions: Implications for multiple discontinuities and seismic anisotropies at the depth of∼ 600–750 km in subduction zones.
+Earth and Planetary Science Letters, 528, 115830.